geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

   This project is licensed under [MIT License].
 You are free to use, modify and share this project provided that you give  proper attributions.

   # About Me
-  My name is Geu Ghai and I am an ALX Data Engineering learner.
+  My name is Geu Kuei and I am an ALX Data Engineering fellow.
 I am transitioning from Mathematics field to Data Engineering.